nluninja/nlp_crash_course_with_spacy/README.md

 # Learning NLP with SpaCy 2.6
 The following notebooks provide a demonstration the features that you can expect from a Natural Processing Engine, starting simple task such as Tokenization to advanced analysis such as Named Entity recognition.
 Each notebook focuses on one feature that has been shown with SpaCy 2.6 with the English model.
-Please refers to SpaCy documentation for more details.
+Please refer to [SpaCy documentation](https://v2.spacy.io/usage) for more details.

 ##Let's start